GoekeLab/bambu/README.md

 If both quant and discovery are set to FALSE, *bambu* will return an intermediate object see [Storing and using preprocessed files (rcFiles)](#Storing-and-using-preprocessed-files-rcFiles)

 ### Visualization
 You can visualize the novel genes/transcripts using plotBambu function.
-(Note that the visualization was done by running bambu on the three replicates of HepG2 cell line in the SGNEx project)
+(Note that the visualization was done by running *bambu* on the three replicates of HepG2 cell line in the SG-NEx project)

 ```rscript
 plotBambu(se, type = "annotation", gene_id = "ENSG00000107104")